Kong/terraform-provider-konnect/docs/resources/cloud_gateway_custom_domain.md

 ### Required

+- `control_plane_geo` (String) Geographic region of the control plane.
+Supported values:
+- `us` — United States
+- `eu` — Europe
+- `au` — Australia
+- `me` — Middle East
+- `in` — India
+- `sg` — Singapore
-- `control_plane_geo` (String) Set of control-plane geos supported for deploying cloud-gateways configurations. possible known values include one of ["us", "eu", "au", "me", "in", "sg"]; Requires replacement if changed.
+possible known values include one of ["us", "eu", "au", "me", "in", "sg"]; Requires replacement if changed.
-- `control_plane_id` (String) Requires replacement if changed.
+- `control_plane_id` (String) ID of the Konnect control plane.
+Can be retrieved from the Control Planes API or the Konnect UI.
+Requires replacement if changed.
 - `domain` (String) Domain name of the custom domain.
 Requires replacement if changed.

 ### Optional